 For example: Say the majority of your media spend has historically focused on traditional broadcast channels like television, radio, etc. However, as consumers began to adopt more streaming based services, your media wasn’t generating the ROI you’ve seen in the past.
-You can then leverage person-level insights to see the specific trends that consumers were adopting and adjust your media plan to focus on the right channels in order to push the right messages, at the right time.
+You can then leverage person-level insights to see the specific trends that consumers are following and adapt your media plan to focus on the right advertising channels in order to push the right messages, at the right time.

-The Three Brands Who’ve Changed Their Media Plans for Success
+Examples of Three Brands Who Changed Their Media Plan for Success

 The consumer landscape changes constantly.
-How marketers adapt to those changes is the difference between campaign optimization success and lost ROI opportunity.
-Let’s take a look at a few brands that are successfully shifting their media planning:
+How marketers adapt to those changes is the difference between media mix optimization success and lost ROI opportunity.
+Let’s take a look at a few brands that are successfully shifting their media planning strategy:

 Ever since the Model T rolled off the line, Ford has been a staple brand in the automotive industry.
 However, as the modern consumer landscape shifted, more and more consumers have adopted ride-sharing services like Uber and Lyft.
 This industry-changing shift had a drastic impact on the number of cars consumers were purchasing compared to the days before ride-sharing made its breakthrough.
 By identifying this shift early on, Ford announced that it would only be selling trucks and SUVs in North America.
 This change consolidates their media planning, focusing their efforts on the products that have the most value amid the shifting landscape, helping to maximize ROI and mitigate the potential for wasted advertising.